-Developmental editing is the core of our practice and also the most misunderstood aspect of what we do.
-Sometimes called structural editing, developmental editing is not about fixing grammar and syntax —though we do clean up texts as we go—but about a book’s big picture.
-It asks these questions:
+Developmental editing is at the core of our practice and often the most misunderstood aspect of our work.
+Developmental editing, sometimes called structural editing, is not primarily concerned with correcting grammar—though we do clean up texts as we go—but about a book’s big picture.

-What does a developmental editor’s work look like?
-Primarily comments in the margins of a work-in-progress as well a regular cadence of interaction and support.
-Think of a developmental editor as a creative collaborator, someone who knows the process in and out, and is committed to helping you make your book the best it can be.
-This might mean they may communicate some uncomfortable truths—such as recommending you cut an entire section.
-But in all cases they should have a clear, compelling reason for every recommendation they make, and also, and more importantly, it should be clear that they’re making this recommendation because they genuinely care for you, the author, and desire your success as much as you do.
+Think of a developmental editor as a creative collaborator, someone who knows the process in and out, and is committed to helping you make the text the best it can be.
+They may communicate some uncomfortable truths—such as recommending you cut an entire section.
+But they always have a clear, compelling reason for every recommendation they make, and more importantly, it should be clear that they’re making this recommendation because they genuinely care for the author, and desire their success wholeheartedly.

 The ideal developmental editor is someone who can accurately gauge how long it will take to implement their suggestions.
-What you don’t want is someone who will make some hand-wavey gesture and say, “Just give us a different opening,” without realizing that the opening you have took you a few dozen hours to get right, and replacing it will probably take even longer.
+What you don’t want is someone who will make a hand-wavey gesture and say, “Just give us a different opening,” without realizing that the current opening took a few dozen hours to get right, and that replacing it will take longer.